#1 of 15 Places to Visit in Bikaner

 #9 of 15 Places to Visit in Bikaner

 At a distance of 37 km from Bikaner, Gajner Wildlife Sanctuary in Bikaner is a natural haven on the shores of a Gajner Lake, near Gajner Palace.
-It is one of the famous wildlife sanctuaries in Rajasthan and also one of the prime places to visit in Bikaner.
+It is one of the famous wildlife sanctuaries in Rajasthan and among the must include places in Bikaner trip.

 Nestled atop a small hill, Gajner Wildlife Sanctuary is an oasis and reserve enriched in flora and fauna with dense green forest cover.
 The sanctuary was earlier used as a hunting ground by Maharaja Sri Ganga Singh of Bikaner.
 There is a beautiful lake in the sanctuary, which apart from complementing the beauty is used by the animals living here to quench their thirst.
 This is one of the proposed forests for Cheetah reintroduction in India.